 Community and Engagement

-An active living-learning environment is fostered through the First-year Honors Learning Community, Honors residence options for upper-division students, and multiple Honors student organizations.
+An active living-learning environment is fostered through the First-year Honors Residential Community, Honors residence options for upper-division students, and multiple Honors student organizations.
 Honors students are encouraged to participate in social and community service activities; seminars with visiting scholars, artists, and persons in public life; and many activities offered through the other units in Enrichment Programs: the Individualized and Interdisciplinary Studies Program, the Office of National Scholarships and Fellowships, the Office of Undergraduate Research, the Pre-Med/Pre-Dental Advising Office, and the Pre-Law Advising Office.
 The Honors Program co-sponsors several education abroad and study away experiences in conjunction with other units and departments at UConn.

 Benefits